 - Who are you?

-Committee for the Prevention of Fraud in Transport (CPFT) is set up and managed by a group of carriers and intermediaries providing the transport of passengers by bus, van, car or limo and the rental of passenger vehicles with driver in Europe and, in particular, the countries of the European Union, Norway, Switzerland, Liechtenstein, Monaco or Andorra.
+Committee for the Prevention of Fraud in Transport (CPFT) is set up and managed by a group of carriers and intermediaries providing the transport of passengers by bus, van, car or limo and the rental of passenger vehicles with driver in Europe and, in particular, the countries of the European Union, United Kingdom, Switzerland, Norway, Liechtenstein, Monaco or Andorra.

 Our members are independent entities.
 Individually they may even be competitors but they have at least one thing in common: they share the goal and mission of CPFT.